amarmyusup/clickjacking/README.md

 This script is designed to assess the vulnerability of a web page to clickjacking attacks.

 ## Description
-The script renders the target website within an iframe and overlays it with an example attack iframe.
-It is inspired by the proof-of-concept HTML boilerplate provided by OWASP (https://www.owasp.org/index.php/Testing_for_Clickjacking_(OTG-CLIENT-009)#How_to_Test).
+Attempts to render the target site in an iframe and places another iframe on top of it as an example attack.
+Inspired by the PoC html boilerplate provided by OWASP (https://www.owasp.org/index.php/Testing_for_Clickjacking_(OTG-CLIENT-009)#How_to_Test).

 ## Requirements
 - Python3